Rahul91/CommunityNewsPortal/README.md

 4. Thats, all, now you this website is up and runnig on your localhost.
 Just do:

             python manage.py runserver

+#Scope for Improvements

+1. Javascript "alert" function needs to be implemented, for prompting if a user is not logged-in and trying to upvote.
+2. After a loggedin user, adds a content, then he is routed to home page, ideally he should be routed to his page.
+Need to correct this.
+3. Once added a news, only admin can remove it.
+Ideally user who have added, should have authorization to edit it.
+This feature will soon be added.

 #Bugs
 In case of find any bug, feel free to clone it, replicate in your system, fix it and push to masters, or you drop a mail to priyrahulmishra@gmail.com